Overview of Iowa Inheritance Tax Laws

-Which Beneficiaries Are Subject to the Iowa Inheritance Tax?
+The Beneficiaries That Are Subject to the Iowa Inheritance Tax

 Each beneficiary of an Iowa estate receives or does not receive, an exemption from the Iowa inheritance tax based on the beneficiary's degree of relationship to the decedent.
 Here are the categories of beneficiaries and their applicable exemptions, or lack thereof, that are available under Iowa law:

 - For deaths occurring on or after July 1, 1997, surviving spouses; parents, grandparents, great-grandparents, and other lineal ascendants; and children (biological and legally-adopted), stepchildren, grandchildren, great-grandchildren, and other lineal descendants are entirely exempt from the Iowa inheritance tax.

 - Charitable, religious, educational, and veterans organizations as defined in sections 170(c) and 2055 of the Internal Revenue Code; public libraries; public art galleries; hospitals; humane societies; municipal corporations; bequests for care of cemetery lots within the state of Iowa, and bequests for religious services not in excess of $500.00 are entirely exempt from the Iowa inheritance tax.

 - Any other beneficiary not listed above, including siblings, nieces, nephews, cousins, and friends, are taxed on the entire share passing from the estate to that person.

 The Life Insurance Included in an Iowa Estate

 What Expenses Can Be Deducted From the Value of an Iowa Estate